 Former Ecuador football boss handed 10-year jail sentence

-An Ecuadorean court gave a 10-year jail sentence to former national soccer federation president Luis Chiriboga for corruption on Friday in another case stemming from the scandal at world governing body FIFA.
+QUITO: An Ecuadorean court gave a 10-year jail sentence to former national football federation president Luis Chiriboga for corruption on Friday in another case stemming from the scandal at world governing body FIFA.

-Chiriboga, 70, who ran the soccer federation for 18 years but has been under house arrest since late 2015, was convicted of money-laundering along with two others at the organization.
+Chiriboga, 70, who ran the football federation for 18 years but has been under house arrest since late 2015, was convicted of money-laundering along with two others at the organisation.

-He is one of about 40 soccer bosses, mainly Latin Americans, implicated in US-led investigations that have rocked FIFA.
+He is one of about 40 football bosses, mainly Latin Americans, implicated in US-led investigations that have rocked FIFA.

-Judge Miriam Escobar said about $6.1 million had passed illegally through Ecuador's soccer federation.
+Judge Miriam Escobar said about $6.1 million had passed illegally through Ecuador's football federation.

-Her court in the capital Quito ordered the three soccer officials to pay back double that and to give up properties.
+Her court in the capital Quito ordered the three football officials to pay back double that and to give up properties.